Rural Health Policy

 - Rural patients

-These groups work to identify potential improvements to the provision and availability of healthcare services in rural communities through the implementation of health policy that addresses the specific needs and concerns facing rural areas.
+These groups work individually and collectively to identify improvements to the provision of healthcare services in rural communities.

 Frequently Asked Questions

 - What types of issues does rural health policy address?

 - What role does the Federal Government play in the rural health policy process?

 - What is the role of the Federal Office of Rural Health Policy (FORHP)?

 - Which federal agencies participate in the rural health policy process?